Oyster mushrooms, garlic, and green onions saute – Paleo, Gluten Free recipe.

 I’ve discovered oyster mushrooms several years ago and have been regularly cooking with them since then.
 Their flavor and texture are amazing.
 They are versatile and filling: I could eat 2 servings of this recipe for dinner and not go hungry.
-Sauteed oyster mushrooms are also a great side dish for grilled steak, or they can be mixed with pasta or rice, or cooked as part of rice risotto.
+Oyster mushrooms sauteed with garlic and green onions are also a great side dish for grilled steak, or they can be mixed with pasta or rice, or cooked as part of rice risotto.

 I love this recipe because it uses fresh, good-for-you ingredients, such as vegetables, and garlic (which has antioxidant, anti-cancer, anti-microbial properties).
 Here is a great article on the benefits of garlic.
 These sauteed oyster mushrooms are vegetarian, vegan, gluten-free, paleo-friendly.

 These sautéed mushrooms with garlic and green onions are a great side dish to all kinds of grilled meats.
 Paleo, Gluten Free recipe.

 - 1 pound oyster mushrooms

 - Heat olive oil in a large skillet on medium heat until hot but not smoking.
 Immediately add mushrooms and garlic, and saute for 2-3 minutes, regularly stirring with spatula.
 After 2-3 minutes of sauteing, reduce heat a bit and sprinkle the mushrooms with a little bit of salt, stir to mix, cover with the lid and continue to cook the mushrooms for another 5-7 minutes, occasionally stirring, until they soften and release some juices.
 Having the lid on will allow mushrooms generate some moisture and not get burned.
 Mushrooms should be cooked for a total of 7-10 minutes.

 - If there is too much liquid in the pan, cook for 1-2 more minutes uncovered, on medium heat, to let extra moisture evaporate.